ibm-cloud-docs/app-configuration/ac-snapshots.md

 back to my config git repo.
 This can help us in rollback. troubleshooting, or audit. {{site.data.keyword.appconfig_short}}
-Every snapshot configuration will have the collection and environment id associated with it, along with this user can provide their git hub details where they would like to promote their configurations.
+Every snapshot configuration will have the collection and environment id associated with it, along with this user can provide their github details where they would like to promote their configurations.
 {: shortdesc}